mindsdb/mindsdb/docs/website/docs/JupyterNotebook.md

 ## Installing mindsdb and running

-In the command line type: `!pip install mindsdb --user;` then press the `Run` button in the top bar and wait for the install to finish.
+In the command line type: `!pip install mindsdb --user --no-cache-dir;` then press the `Run` button in the top bar and wait for the install to finish.

 ![](https://imgur.com/MNkPyy3)